 Consumer workshops and focus groups

-- Groups are recruited from Rica's consumer research panel and from our community outreach network
+- Groups are recruited from our consumer research forum and from our community outreach network

 - Members come from all age groups and have a range of disabilities

-- We have trained moderators experienced at working with older and disabled consumers
+- We have trained moderators experienced at working with disabled and older consumers

 - We ensure all disabled people can participate, using communication support such as British Sign Language interpreters